Last Updated on: 12th February 2024, 05:44 am

-Plastisol inks washing out of garments could be a screen printer’s worst nightmare.
-You just sent out a full order of high-quality, t-shirt to your customers.
-And the worst part is that just after a few weeks you get unhappy customers with complaints that your prints are washing out and they may even want a return.
+Plastisol ink washing out of garments could be a screen printer’s worst nightmare.
+You just sent out a full order of a high-quality t-shirt to your customers.
+And the worst part is that only after a few weeks, do you get unhappy customers with complaints that your prints are washing out, and they may even want a return.

-If the ink washes out that means it wasn’t fully cured in the first place.
-There are some revealing signs that show that the print wasn’t properly cured such as the print will have irregular spots, and will crack or peel away from the garment.
+If the ink washes out, that means it wasn’t fully cured in the first place.
+Some revealing signs show that the print wasn’t properly cured, such as the print will have irregular spots and will crack or peel away from the garment.

-To properly cure the ink, make sure that the internal temperature of the ink reaches the manufacturer’s recommended curing temperature, which is typically between 280 to 320 degree Fahrenheit.
-To measure, you can use infrared thermometers, thermometer tape, etc to check the temperature of the garment as they come off the conveyor dryer.
+To properly cure the ink, make sure that the ink’s internal temperature reaches the manufacturer’s recommended curing temperature, typically between 280 to 320 degrees Fahrenheit.
+To measure, you can use infrared thermometers, thermometer tape, etc., to check the garment’s temperature as they come off the conveyor dryer.

-However, you have to make sure that the entire application of the ink has reached the curing temperature and not just the surface.
+However, you have to make sure that the ink’s entire application has reached the curing temperature and not just the surface.

-Dark-colored substrates will dry in the heat of the dryer make it cure faster.
+Dark-colored substrates will dry in the heat of the dryer making them cure faster.
 Thicker fabrics will take a longer time to heat up and allow the ink to cure.
-You also have to take into account the temperature within your shop, which can affect the temperature within your dryer.
+You also have to consider the temperature within your shop, affecting the temperature within your dryer.

 Fibrillation could be a major cause of washing off your print.
 Under-cured ink may look cracked and uneven, but fibrillation will cause the prints to look faded.
 It’s not about the ink but the garment below.

-When the garment is washed, the fibers break down, whereas the color of the loose fibers will show through the ink, creating a faded look.
+When the garment is washed, the fibers break down, whereas the loose fibers’ color will show through the ink, creating a faded look.
 Fibrillation is common for softer garments and when dark inks are printed on light garments.